 Motorists are often warned of the dangers involved with texting while driving.
 However, accidents involving cell phones in Montgomery County continue to occur.

 When a driver chooses to use their cell phone while operating their vehicle, they put themselves and others on the road at risk of serious harm.
-If you or a loved one were injured by a motorist who was texting while driving, you could benefit from speaking with a knowledgeable and experienced personal injury attorney.
+If you or a loved one were injured by a motorist who was texting while driving, you could benefit from speaking with a knowledgeable and experienced Montgomery County car wreck attorney.

 Pennsylvania Laws Governing Texting While Driving

 The use of a cell phone while operating a vehicle is illegal in the state of Pennsylvania.
 Motorists are prohibited from driving with a cell phone in their hand or next to their ear.
 This is because cell phones distract drivers from the road and oftentimes cause accidents and injury to both the distracted motorist and innocent parties, including other drivers, pedestrians, and bikers.
 Cell phone usage includes phone calls, texting, and using social media apps while driving.

 On the other hand, most modern vehicles have a Bluetooth feature that allow driver’s cell phones to connect to the car’s own system.
 This and other hands-free devices are not illegal to use while operating a vehicle.
 However, using these devices is not recommended because it still results in a level of distraction.

 Civil claims stemming from vehicle collisions rely on the legal theory of negligence.
 If a motorist fails to drive in a safe and responsible manner, a court could find them negligent and therefore liable for any resulting damages they caused.

 When it comes to accidents involving cell phone use, a local attorney could use evidence of a defendant texting at the time of the collision as proof of negligence.
 However, cases become more complicated if it is found that the plaintiff was also texting at the time of the wreck.